findingcorey1/Obsidian/ASIA 1125/Midterm/Identification Questions/Spring and Autumn Period (not done).md

-The Spring and Autumn period was a time of
+The Spring and Autumn period was a time of major transformation between it was at the time where bonds were between the Zhou dynasty and the chaotic Warring States period between 770-221 BCE.
+The spring and autumn period exist on the first half of zhou period between 770-481 BCE